SPEAR : Semi-supervised Data Programming in Python: Package Flow

 \section{Package Flow}

-The \spear\ package consists of three components (and they are applied in the same order): (i) Designing LFs, (ii) applying LFs, and (iii) applying a label aggregator (LA). \\ At the outset, the user is expected to declare an \textit{enum} class listing all the class labels.
+The \spear\ package consists of three components (and they are applied in the same order): (i) Designing LFs, (ii) applying LFs, and (iii) applying a label aggregator (LA). \\ Initially, the user is expected to declare an \textit{enum} class listing all the class labels.
+The \textit{enum} class associates the numeric class label with the readable class name.
 As part of (i), \spear\ provides the facility for manually creating LFs.
-Additionally, we also provide the facility of declaring a \textit{@preprocessor} decorator using an external library such as \textit{spacy}\footnote{https://spacy.io} which can be optionally invoked by the LFs.
+LFs can be in the form of regex rules as well.
+Additionally, we also provide the facility of declaring a \textit{@preprocessor} decorator to use an external library such as \textit{spacy}\footnote{https://spacy.io}, nltk, {\em{etc.}} which can be optionally invoked by the LFs.
 Thereafter, as part of (ii), the LFs can be applied on the unlabeled (and labeled) set using an \textit{apply} function that returns a matrix of dimension \#LFs $\times$ \#instances.
 The matrix is then provided as input to the selected label aggregator (LA) in (iii), as shown in Figure\ref{fig:flow}.
 We integrate several LA options into \spear.
 Each LA aggregates multiple noisy labels (obtained from the LFs) to associate a single class label with an instance.
 Additionally, we have also implemented in \spear, several joint learning approaches that employ semi-supervision and feature information.
 The high-level flow of the \spear\ library is presented in Figure \ref{fig:flow}.